 The problem has now spread to other branches in the lower part of the tree and appears to be taking over the entire tree.
 What’s going on?

 A: You have a fine infestation of fire blight, a bacterial disease of apples and pears.
-Heretofore my recommendation was to spray each year with streptomycin at bloom…but streptomycin has become almost impossible to find on the market.
+Heretofore my recommendation was to spray each year with streptomycin (click for sources) at bloom…but streptomycin has become almost impossible to find locally.

-Copper-containing sprays (Kop-R-Spray, Kocide, etc) are bactericidal but they might cause russeting (freckles) on the fruit.
+Copper-containing sprays like Kocide 101 (click for sources) are bactericidal but they might cause russeting (freckles) on the fruit.

 At this point in the disease cycle your best bet is to prune out all diseased branches, cutting at least 12 inches below the first visible symptom on each stem.
 Disinfect your pruner with a 1:10 mixture of bleach and water.
 Destroy the cuttings after removal.